Core Faculty Members

 Elissa Epel, PhD

-Her research has been featured in venues such as TEDMED, NBC’s Today Show, CBS’s Morning Show, 60 minutes, National Public Radio, New York Times, Wall Street Journal, Wisdom 2.0, Health 2.0, and in many science documentaries.
-She co-authored "The Telomere Effect" (2017) with Elizabeth Blackburn, a NYT bestseller under the category of Science.
+Her research has been featured in venues such as TEDMED, NBC’s Today Show, CBS’s Morning Show, 60 minutes, National Public Radio, New York Times, Wall Street Journal, Wisdom 2.0, HLTH 2.0, and in many science documentaries.
+She co-authored "The Telomere Effect" (2017) with Elizabeth Blackburn, a NYT bestseller under the category of Science, and the Stress Prescription, an independent book store best seller.

 Matt Pantell worked at the Health Policy Center of the Urban Institute before attending the UC Berkeley - UCSF Joint Medical Program for medical school, where he earned an MD and a Master's in Health and Medical Sciences focusing on social epidemiology.
 He then completed his residency in pediatrics and was Chief Resident at the University of California, San Francisco.
 He was also a fellow in the Clinical Research Training Program at the NIH, where his work focused on biomarkers of social adversity.
 Currently he is an assistant professor at UCSF, where his clinical work is as a pediatric hospitalist and urgent care physician.
 His research is conducted with the UCSF Center on Health and Community and the UCSF Preterm Birth Initiative, and focuses on the utility of incorporating social information into clinical decision making, data mining and the analysis of large datasets, and biological manifestations of the social determinants of health.